The Importance of Welding PPE: Protecting Yourself on the Job

 - A pair of thin welding gloves.

-- A welding respirator is necessary if you weld galvanized or stainless steel.
+- A respirator is necessary if you weld galvanized or stainless steel.

-- High-temperature resistant gloves for closing the fuel cylinder’s valve in the case of an emergency.
+- High-temperature gloves for closing the fuel cylinder’s valve in the case of an emergency.

 - A long-sleeve tight-woven cotton shirt or jacket.